saymon-araujo/expo-coding-with-ai/README.md

 *   `pnpm lint`: Lints the project files using Expo's lint configuration.
 *   `pnpm test`: Runs the test suite using Jest.

-*Note: The `get-ui` script still exist but are omitted here for brevity.*
+*Note: The `get-ui` script still exist but is omitted here for brevity.*

 ## Generate a folder with only relevant UI code